Undergraduate Studies

 A student may certify a major in anthropology after the completion of 24 semester hours, a cumulative GPA of 2.0 or higher, and have an Anthropology Advisor.
 To meet with an advisor, please call Tel: 509-335-8731.

-Declaring a Minor or 2nd Majorundergrad_hands_clip_image002
+Declaring a Minor or 2nd Major

 A student may petition a minor or second major after the completion of 60 semester hours and a cumulative GPA of 2.0 or higher.
 Please set up an appointment with the Anthropology Undergraduate Advisor to fill out all of the necessary paperwork and review your requirements.